FENECON Industrial XL Operating Instructions

 • The existing attachment points must be used for the system parts to be transported.

-• The dismantling instructions of the component manufacturers (Appendix, Applicable documents) must be observed.
+• Observe the disassembly instructions of the component manufacturers (Appendix, Applicable documents).

-• The slide-in battery modules are removed by service personnel and transported by hazardous goods transport.
+• The batteries are removed by service personnel and transported by a hazardous goods carrier.

-• When transporting battery modules, the current laws, regulations and standards must be observed (e. g.
-Hazardous Goods Transportation Act — GGBefG).
+• When transporting the battery modules, observe the current laws, regulations and standards (e. g.
+German Dangerous Goods Transportation Act (GGBefG)).

 14.2.
 Prerequisites